 Squamous Cell Carcinoma of the Floor of the Mouth

-Squamous cell carcinoma of the floor of the mouth is a malignant disease that has developed in the squamous epithelium of the base of the tongue and affects cells of the oral mucosa.
-Includes up to 90% of all cases of oral cancer.
-Is 4 times more common in women than men, reaching peak prevalence between 50 to 59 years.
+Squamous cell carcinoma (SCC) of the floor of the mouth is a malignant disease that develops in the squamous epithelium of the base of the tongue and affects the cells of the oral mucosa.
+It includes up to 90% of all cases of oral cancer.
+It is 4 times more common in women than men, reaching peak prevalence between 50–59 years.
 The size of the affected tissue area varies, depending on the time of diagnosis.

 In advanced stages, even the muscles forming the floor of the oral cavity, and later also the cervical lymph nodes may be affected.
-In eight out of ten cases, affected patients regularly use alcohol and tobacco (cigarettes, chewing and snuff tobacco).
+In 8 out of 10 cases, affected patients regularly use alcohol and tobacco (cigarettes, chewing, and snuff tobacco).

-On average, men are three times more likely to be affected than women.
-Floor of the mouth cancer accounts for 6 % of all cancers affecting patients, and ranks as the 6th most prevalent malignancy worldwide.
+On average, men are 3 times more likely to be affected than women.
+The floor of the mouth cancer accounts for 6% of all cancers affecting patients, and ranks as the 6th most prevalent malignancy worldwide.

-In most cases, cancers of the floor of the mouth are associated with preceding an oral precancerous lesion, which means that even before malignant transformation, stages of precancerous oral epithelial changes are detectable.
-So called facultative precancerous lesions rarely lead to cancer, while obligate precancerous lesions have a high probability to turn into early stage carcinoma.
+In most cases, cancers of the floor of the mouth are associated with a preceding oral precancerous lesion, which means that even before malignant transformation, stages of precancerous oral epithelial changes are detectable.
+So-called facultative precancerous lesions rarely lead to cancer, while obligate precancerous lesions have a high probability to turn into early-stage carcinoma.

 Oral leukoplakia, a small, predominantly white patch, is the most common facultative precancerous lesion of the oral mucosa and can be easily overlooked as it can be quite small.
 Dentists should remain vigilant for signs of potentially malignant disorders and oral cancer whilst performing routine oral examinations of patients from the age of 50.

 Leukoplakia is often localized in the buccal mucosa or the corners of the mouth.
-Obligate precancerous lesions, for example Bowen’s disease, can occur on the oral mucosa or the sides of the tongue.
+Obligate precancerous lesions, e.g., Bowen’s disease, can occur on the oral mucosa or the sides of the tongue.
 Frequently, at the time of discovery, these lesions have undergone malignant transformation.

 Morphology and prognosis of the squamous cell carcinoma of the oral floor

-Different histopathological variants of squamous cell carcinoma have been identified each of them having a different prognosis: The conventional, ulcerated form is characterized by invasive growth and is occurring in 99 % of the cases affected by this cancer.
-Cancers originating in the tissue that lines the lips have a better prognosis when compared to other oral locations, as for example the root of the tongue.
+Different histopathological variants of squamous cell carcinoma have been identified.
+Each of them has a different prognosis: the conventional, ulcerated form is characterized by invasive growth and occurs in 99% of the cases affected by this cancer.
+Cancers originating in the tissue that lines the lips have a better prognosis when compared to other oral locations, as e.g., the root of the tongue.

 Clinical symptoms and treatment options

-Diagnostic tests to confirm or exclude the diagnosis of oral cancer include computed tomography or magnetic resonance imaging of the suspected area.
-At an advanced stage of oral cancer (from T3), also organs potentially affected by metastasis of the primary tumor, for example the liver or the kidneys, must be examined.
+Diagnostic tests to confirm or exclude the diagnosis of oral cancer include computed tomography (CT) or magnetic resonance imaging of the suspected area.
+At an advanced stage of oral cancer (from T3), organs potentially affected by metastasis of the primary tumor, e.g., the liver or the kidneys, must be examined.

-Treatment of oral cancer usually requires a combination of surgery and radiotherapy.
+The treatment of oral cancer usually requires a combination of surgery and radiotherapy.
 To adequately remove a tumor from the floor of the mouth, approximately 1 cm of normal tissue should surround the tumor.
-Floor of the mouth resection is usually the first treatment of choice.
+Floor of the mouth resection is usually the 1st treatment of choice.
 If the cancer is already more advanced, segmental mandibular resection is necessary.